Cirdans-Home/IRfun/README.md

 - Gazzola, Silvia, Per Christian, Hansen, James G. Nagy.
 IR Tools: a MATLAB package of iterative regularization methods and large-scale test problems.
 Numerical Algorithms (2018), 1-39.

 On which this code is largely based, and that are needed to run the code an the test examples.

+To have information on the software write to
+- Fabio Durastante - f.durastante@na.iac.cnr.it
+- Stefano Cipolla - cipolla@math.unipd.it